 Following the shootings critics suggested Palin's at-times charged political rhetoric and use of a graphic featuring crosshairs may have contributed to the shooter's motivations.
 The graphic was part of a website that Palin put up last year, during the divisive debate over health care reform, to highlight 20 congressional districts won by Sen. John McCain in the 2008 presidential election, where Democratic representatives were voting in favor of the legislation.

 According to the survey, Palin's unfavorable rating is up 10 points among women, compared to just three points among men, and among independent voters, her unfavorable rating has grown a whopping 14 points.

 Does the dip in Palin's favorable ratings have anything to do with her website?

 "Probably not directly, but the public may have been turned off by her reaction to the controversy surrounding that website," says CNN Polling Director Keating Holland.
 "Poll results released earlier this week show that most Americans do not blame her website for the shootings in Arizona.
 But women and independents -- two groups that tend to prefer civility and bipartisanship -- may have disliked her combative reaction to suggestions that the website was involved."

-Poll-takers questioned 1,022 people by telephone.
-The survey's sampling error is plus or minus three percentage points.
+The CNN/Opinion Research Corporation poll was conducted January 14-16, with 1,014 adult Americans questioned by telephone.
+The survey's overall sampling error is plus or minus 3 percentage points.